Our Early Years Team (Nursery and Reception) consists of Lauren, Nicola and Hazel. To learn more about them please see our Meet The Staff page.

 -develop your child’s health and self-care skills by establishing toileting and handwashing routines.
 Encourage them to pull up their clothes after toileting.
 Talk about the importance of washing their hands using soap and warm water and do so regularly.

--regularly sing the Nursery rhymes and number rhymes with your child, until they are familiar with them and can sing the of by heart (independently.)
+-regularly sing Nursery rhymes, songs and number rhymes with your child, until they are familiar with them and can sing the of by heart (independently.)

 -to regularly check your child’s Tapestry account to see what they have been up to, make a comment on the observation and send observations in from home.

--to CLEARLY LABEL ALL OF YOUR CHILD’S BELONGINGS including wellies, coats, shoes on all of their clothing.
+-to CLEARLY LABEL ALL OF YOUR CHILD’S BELONGINGS including wellies, coats, shoes and all of their clothing.

 -not to bring any toys to school.